WordPress/gutenberg/docs/getting-started/glossary.md

 <dd>The abstract term used to describe units of markup that, composed together, form the content or layout of a webpage.
 The idea combines concepts of what in WordPress today we achieve with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience.</dd>

 <dt>Block Based Theme</dt>
 <dd>A theme built in block forward way that allows Full Site Editing to work.
-The core of a block-based theme are its block templates and block template parts.
-To date, block-based theme templates have been HTML files of block markup that map to templates from the standard WordPress template hierarchy. </dd>
+The core of a block theme are its block templates and block template parts.
+To date, block theme templates have been HTML files of block markup that map to templates from the standard WordPress template hierarchy. </dd>

 <dt>Block categories</dt>
 <dd>These are not a WordPress taxonomy, but instead used internally to sort blocks in the Block Library.</dd>